 Thus, they may form an immediate attachment and idealize the other person, but when a slight separation or conflict occurs, they switch unexpectedly to the other extreme and angrily accuse the other person of not caring for them at all.
 Even with family members, individuals with BPD are highly sensitive to rejection, reacting with anger and distress to such mild separations as a vacation, a business trip, or a sudden change in plans.
 These fears of abandonment seem to be related to difficulties feeling emotionally connected to important persons when they are physically absent, leaving the individual with BPD feeling lost and perhaps worthlessness.
 Suicide threats and attempts may occur along with anger at perceived abandonment and disappointments.

 People with BPD exhibit other impulsive behaviors, such as excessive spending, binge eating and risky sex.
 BPD often occurs together with other psychiatric problems, particularly bipolar disorder, depression, anxiety disorders, substance abuse, and other personality disorders.

 Treatments for BPD have improved in recent years.
 Group and individual psychotherapy are at least partially effective for many patients.
 Within the past 15 years, a new psychosocial treatment termed dialectical behavior therapy (DBT) was developed specifically to treat BPD, and this technique has looked promising in treatment studies.
 6 Pharmacological treatments are often prescribed based on specific target symptoms shown by the individual patient.
-Antidepressant drugs and mood stabilizers may be helpful for depressed and/or labile mood.
-Antipsychotic drugs may also be used when there are distortions in thinking.
-7
+Antidepressant medication and mood stabilizers may be helpful for depressed and/or labile mood.
+Antipsychotic medication may also be used when there are distortions in thinking.

 Recent Research Findings